 B. What are the air quality impacts?

 The EPA does not anticipate that this final rule will result in significant CO2 emission changes by 2026.
-The EPA does not anticipate the construction of new coal-fired EGUs and expects few, if any, coal-fired EGUs to trigger the promulgated NSPS modification or reconstruction standard for these sources.
+The EPA does not anticipate the construction of new coal-fired EGUs and expects few, if any, coal-fired EGUs to trigger the NSPS modification or reconstruction standard for these sources.

 C. What are the energy impacts?